Student loan payments resume in May. Here are 7 ways to prepare

 2. Make sure your contact info is up to date.

-Make sure your loan servicers have your correct contact information: email, mailing address and phone number.
-When the payment pause does end, Mayotte says, they're going to be sending to you some really important information that you're going to want to see.
+Make sure your loan servicers have your correct contact information: email address, mailing address and phone number.
+When the payment pause does end, Mayotte says, they're going to be sending you some really important information that you're going to want to see.

 3. Figure out what your monthly payment will be.